 This post may contain affiliate links

-Resin Glitter Letters
+Supplies for DIY Resin Letters

-Resin – These letters take a good amount of resin – so if you are planning to make more than one set, or make something else with the resin, I would get a good size bottle.
+- Epoxy Resin – These letters take a good amount of resin – so if you are planning to make more than one set, or make something else with the resin, I would get a good size bottle.
 (I recommend planning to do more than one set to make it worth your money in supplies! – Buy from Amazon. – you will spend WAY more getting it at the craft store!

-Glitter – This is where you get to have fun.
+- Glitter – This is where you get to have fun.
 Pick anything you want.
 Lots of clolors, make them themed – you name it.
 You will use more glitter than you think.

-Rubber gloves are helpful
+- Rubber gloves are helpful

 Prepping for This Project